Warm. Filling. Hearty… That is what best describes these coconut pear muffins.

-You’ll need the recipe for pear sauce, some homemade vanilla, coconut flour and coconut oil.
+You’ll also need some homemade vanilla, coconut flour, and coconut oil.
 Add some farm fresh eggs, baking powder and cinnamon and you have the makings for a delicious morning!
 Or snack, or anytime of day!

 What is your favorite treat for a fall day?
 Be sure to pin this for later!

 Heather’s homesteading journey started in 2006, with baby steps: first, she got a few raised beds, some chickens, and rabbits.
 Over the years, she amassed a wealth of homesteading knowledge, knowledge that you can find in the articles of this blog.